 Special areas of interest include-

-- Masculinity & men’s issues – The modern world teaches men to be driven and goal orientated but this has a negative impact on family, friendships, health and enjoyment of life.
+- Masculinity & men’s issues – The modern world teaches men to be driven and success orientated but this has a negative impact on family, friendships, health and enjoyment of life.
 By connecting with a deeper sense of who we are and what really matters to us we can inhabit a more positive male identity full of confidence, courage and tenderness.

-I undertake regular study and training to keep in touch with new developments, to expand my knowledge and understanding, and to exchange ideas with other therapists.
+In addition, I undertake regular study and training to keep in touch with new developments, to expand my knowledge and understanding, and to exchange ideas with other therapists.
 Over the years I have been fortunate to have been mentored by some very experienced and talented psychotherapists and trainers.